Yuhan-Fei/SMRTnet/README.md

   - SMILES datasets for chemical language model (MoLFormer)
 - [Usage](#usage)
   - How to check your input format
-  - How to train your own model
+  - How to train your own model (Coming soon...)
   - How to test the performance of model
   - How to inference based on the SMRTnet model
   - How to perform model interpretibility